nginxinc/nginx-wiki/source/modules/healthcheck.rst

 Installation
 ------------
-This module is not distributed with the Nginx source.
+This module is not distributed with the NGINX source.
 You can download the module from :github:`here <cep21/healthcheck_nginx_upstreams>` Read the installation instructions inside the README file.